Floortime

-Relationship building through emotional empathetic and playful interaction
+Building relationships through emotionally sensitive and playful interaction

-• Are you worried because your child is not yet speaking and is hard to reach emotionally?
+- Are you worried because your child is still not talking, and hard to reach emotionally?

-• Do you wish someone could show you how to have fun with your child and reach them emotionally instead of looking for a diagnosis?
+- Do you wish someone could show you, how to have fun with your child and how to reach him emotionally, instead of focusing on getting a diagnosis?

 D - I - R